yogsototh/Scratch/content/html/fr/blog/Yesod-tutorial-for-newbies.md

 I don't think there is a real winner between these three framework.
 The choice I made for yesod is highly subjective.
+I just lurked a bit and tried some tutorials.
 I had the feeling yesod make a better job at helping newcomers.
-Furthermore, apparently the yesod team is the most active.
+Furthermore, apparently the yesod team seems the most active.
-But as I said before, I might be wrong has it is a matter of feeling.
+Of course I might be wrong since it is a matter of feeling.

 <%= blogimage("owl_draw.png","1.
 Draw some circles.
 2. Draw the rest of the fucking owl") %>

 Why did I write this article?
-The yesod documentation does an excellent job to explain you both some very minimal example and digging into the details.
+The yesod documentation and particularly the book are excellent.
 But I missed an intermediate tutorial.

-I tried to pass on the Haskell language and focus on the Yesod framework.
+This tutorial won't explain all details.
+I tried to give a step by step of how to start from a five minute tutorial to an almost production ready architecture.
+Furthermore explaining something to others is a great way to learn.
-If you are not used to Haskell, some syntax details may feel strange.
+If you are used to Haskell and Yesod, this tutorial won't learn you much.
-Please, don't try to understand the details right now.
-Haskell is a very complex language and could suck all your energy if you want to dig too early.
+If you are completely new to Haskell and Yesod it might hopefully helps you.

 During this tutorial you'll install, initialize and configure your first yesod project.
-Then a 5 minutes yesod tutorial to heat up and verify the awesomeness of yesod.
+Then there is a very minimal 5 minutes yesod tutorial to heat up and verify the awesomeness of yesod.
-Then we clean up the 5 minutes tutorial to use the best practices.
+Then we will clean up the 5 minutes tutorial to use some "best practices".
-Just after there will be a more standard real world example.
-A minimal blog system.
+Finally there will be a more standard real world example; a minimal blog system.
-Good read.

 [warpbench]: http://www.yesodweb.com/blog/2011/03/preliminary-warp-cross-language-benchmarks
 [snapbench]: http://snapframework.com/blog/2010/11/17/snap-0.3-benchmarks